IowaComputerGurus/aspnetcore.utilities.cloudstorage/README.md

 ```
   "AzureCloudStorageOptions": {
-    "StorageAccountName": "<Your Storage Account>",
+    "StorageConnectionString": "<Your Storage Connection String>",
-    "AccessKey": "<Your Access Key>",
     "RootClientPath": "<Either your CDN Endpoint, or Path to Blob >"
   }
 ```